Pierre Jodlowski: Beginnings in electronic music

 Born in Toulouse, Jodlowski began his musical studies at the Conservatoire de Toulouse where he got the First Prize in music theory in 1991.
 His instrumental training included piano, saxophone and electric bass.
 He realized several projects in jazz and rock and achieved the course of composition in Scientific and Technical Studies (DEUST) at the University of Toulouse.
 He began composing in 1993 with Cinq poèmes by Jacques Dupin, an electronic piece fixed on a magnetic tape.

 In 1995, he got his degree in Music and Musicology from the University of Lyon and in 1996, his Music National Diploma of Higher Studies (DNESM) in electroacoustic composition at the Conservatoire National de Lyon.
-He then moved on to the Institute for Research and Acoustic / Music Coordination, where he studied composition and computer music.
+He then moved on to IRCAM, where he studied composition and computer music.
 He completed his training by obtaining the certificate of proficiency as professor of electroacoustic composition in 1998.
 All the works composed by Jodlowski during this period move towards mixed music in real time as in his piece Dialog / No dialog (1997) where a flutist on stage is accompanied by a virtual voice.